 - Camera footage from an in-cab device

-A lawyer can also help you with other difficult aspects of your case.
-A Waterbury truck accident attorney from the Law Offices of James A. Welcome can improve your ability to negotiate with a powerful insurance corporation, navigate the laws that apply to the trucking industry, and fight for the compensation you require for your catastrophic injuries or a loved one’s death.
+Our team can also help you with other difficult aspects of your case.
+A Waterbury truck accident attorney can level the playing field with a powerful insurance corporation and fight for the compensation you need for your catastrophic injuries or a loved one’s death.

 - Call 911 and report the accident.
 You want the police to arrive to document the incident and fully gather all evidence in the case.